Tailgate Paella

 Voila!

 Food52 Review: When we first saw this recipe, we thought: what a great idea to pack up all your ingredients and then head off to the game to grill some paella!
 We were even happier to find that North Country Rambler's paella is more than just a fun gimmick; it's also a savory, earthy rice dish, generously scented with saffron and studded with chicken, pork shoulder and chorizo, with a stunning top layer of shrimp, peas and roasted red pepper.
-If you don't have a grill, you can easily make this on the stove, but we loved the smokiness -- and the excitement -- of cooking it in stages over an open flame. - A&M - A&M
+If you don't have a grill, you can easily make this on the stove, but we loved the smokiness -- and the excitement -- of cooking it in stages over an open flame. - A&M —The Editors

-Serves 15 person tailgate party
+Serves: 15 person tailgate party

 Advance Prep